-Nov 6-8 ~ Travel to Bangkok, Thailand
+Oct 31-Nov 2 ~ Travel to Bangkok, Thailand

 Fly to Bangkok, Thailand for an overnight.
+Lose a day if going east across the International Date Line.

-Nov 9 ~ Fly from Bangkok to Paro, Bhutan
+Nov 3 ~ Fly from Bangkok to Paro, Bhutan

 Fly from Bangkok to Paro, Bhutan with views of Himalayan peaks towering through the clouds.
 Hishey will meet you in Paro to start your journey through Bhutan.